ILoveStudy/richardresume.io/english.resume.md

 - Understand the overall Jenkins architecture
 - Familiar with Jenkins for continuous integration
-- Familiar with Jenkins plugin system
+- Familiar with Jenkins plug-in system

 ### Linux